 - Junior Research Seminar

 If you are interested in this concentration, please contact Julia Bloch, Director of Creative Writing (email@example.com).

 Our faculty of award-winning writers teach more than sixty workshops each year in fiction, poetry, creative nonfiction, speculative writing, journalism, playwriting, screenwriting, and writing for children and young adults.
 We also offer a number of innovative workshops in cross-genre, experimental, and hybrid writing, including writing that engages with community organizing, multimedia and visual arts, and performance.
 Our program is home to for-credit apprenticeships and programs in independent study, a number of student honors and awards, and events throughout the year that are open to the public.

-Our faculty offers writing workshops every semester in fiction, poetry, and non-fiction, as well as those in screenwriting, playwriting, journalism, writing for children, and review.
-Any student in the four undergraduate schools (College, Wharton, Engineering, Nursing) or in the College of Liberal and Professional Studies may take these courses as electives.
-Additionally, students who are English majors can choose to concentrate in creative writing, and there are approximately 90-100 such concentrators in any given year, making the option one of the most popular in the English major.
+Creative Writing courses as well as the Creative Writing Minor and the Journalistic Writing Minor are open to any student in the four undergraduate schools (College, Wharton, Engineering, Nursing) or in the College of Liberal and Professional Studies.
+Additionally, English majors can choose to concentrate in Creative Writing, one of the most popular paths in the English major.